InfusionBot/Welcome-Bot/README.md

 ### Customizable Settings

 Adjust the settings to fit all the needs of your server!
-You can select the channel to send welcome logs to, the welcome log message, the prefix of the bot for this server, and more…
+You can select the channel to send welcome logs to, the welcome log message, the prefix of the bot for this server, and more...

 ### Reliable and High Quality